 One of the first (and most important) things we did to our van was to install a roof vent.
 It’s important to keep the airflow moving in such a small space.
-Besides, who doesn’t let one rip from time to time and like to breathe some fresh air?
-You know you do.
+A vent fan prevents moisture buildup and allows fresh air into the van.

 The project began with picking out a location for the fan.
 We don’t plan on putting any windows in the back of our van so having the fan over the bed was the best place for us.
 Many van dwellers put theirs in the middle of the van because they cook in the “kitchen” up there, but we don’t plan on doing much of that and we’ll have adequate ventilation in the middle and front of the van via our windows.
 I also liked the idea of turning it into a ceiling fan when we go to bed on those warmer nights.

 Cutting a big hole in the roof of your expensive van is terrifying, BUT there is an adapter made by Hein at impact products on eBay that takes all the guesswork out of exactly where to cut your hole.
 It drops right into the roof ribs and allows for a perfectly square and flat install for your fan.
 I highly recommend spending the $62 on this adapter to make the install go easier and remain watertight for years to come.

 - Get a good, tall, sturdy ladder to get up and down from the roof of your van.
 The van is 9 feet tall and you can easily break a leg, or even worse, your neck if you fall.
 The worst part is you fan install project won’t be finished either.
 You could be laid up in the hospital with a big hole in the roof of your van.
 So play it safe and use a good ladder.

 - Put a sheet of plywood down before standing or crawling around on your roof.
 The factory sheet metal dents very easily, even the raised support ribs.

 - Allow a full day for install.
 You don’t want time constraints when doing this.